-Graduates of the TTUHSC-SOM will be knowledgeable, competent, and compassionate clinicians who communicate and collaborate with patients and colleagues in a caring and professional fashion.
+Graduates of the TTUHSC School of Medicine will be knowledgeable, competent, and compassionate clinicians who communicate and collaborate with patients and colleagues in a caring and professional fashion.

-The curriculum that prepares these graduates will emphasize acquisition and application of medical knowledge, clinical skills, and professional behaviors.
+The curriculum that prepares these graduates emphasizes acquisition and application of medical knowledge, clinical skills, and professional behaviors.
 Multiple modalities of instruction which promote integration of basic and clinical science information, development of problem solving and clinical reasoning abilities, and development of life-long learning habits will be utilized.